cmstas/Software/dataMCplotMaker/README.md

   - colors: a vector of kColors that you want to use instead of the defaults [ex: vector.push_back(kRed)], starting with the backgrounds and ending with signals

 Supported flags for "options" string:
+  - --outputName X: change the name of the pdf file produced from its default of "data_MC_plot"
+  - --xAxisLabel X: change the x-axis label from its default of "M_T"
+  - --energy X: change the energy from its default of 8 TeV
+  - --lumi X: change the lumi from its default of 19.5 fb-1.
+  - --noDivisionLabel: to remove the divisions label on the y-axis (ex: "Entries/30 GeV" becomes "Entries")
   - --noStack: to prevent backgrounds from being stacked (useful for comparisons)
+  - --noFill: set all colors to white
   - --normalize: to normalize all backgrounds
   - --isLinear: to use linear instead of log on y-axis
   - --preserveBackgroundOrder: to keep the backgrounds in the order you specified, rather than putting the smallest backgrounds on the bottom
-  - --noDivisionLabel: to remove the divisions label on the y-axis (ex: "Entries/30 GeV" becomes "Entries")
   - --noOverflow: do not make the last bin an overflow bin (important if your last bin is already an overflow bin)
-  - --energy X: change the energy from its default of 8 TeV
-  - --lumi X: change the lumi from its default of 19.5 fb-1.
   - --yAxisLabel X: change the y-axis label from its default of "Entries"
   - --yAxisUnit X: change the y-axis unit from its default of ""
   - --yAxisOverride X: replace the entire y-axis label with the X
-  - --xAxisLabel X: change the x-axis label from its default of "M_T"
   - --noXaxisUnit: do not display a unit for the x-axis
   - --xAxisUnit X: change the x-axis unit from its default of ""
   - --xAxisOverride X: override the entire x-axis label to the user-defined value